SEC540: Cloud Security and DevSecOps Automation

 • Cloud Security Posture Management (CSPM) with Prowler and Microsoft Defender for Cloud

-• Blocking Attacks with WAF
+• Blocking Attacks with Azure and AWS WAF

 • Automated Remediation with Cloud Custodian